lhagenmayer/UnisportAI/TERMS_OF_SERVICE.md

 - Rate and review sports activities and trainers
 - Manage personal calendar integration
 - Access personalized recommendations
+- Find and connect with other athletes through public profiles
+- Send and receive friend requests
+- Share course attendance with friends
+- View which courses your friends are attending

 ## 3. User Accounts